Darkcybe/darkcybe.github.io/_posts/2022-09-19-DFIR_Tools_Execution_WxTcmd.md

 {: .nolineno }

 ## Output
-Two .csv files will be output to the location preceding the `--csv` parameter;
+Two .csv files will be output to the location succeeding the `--csv` parameter;
 - Activity.csv
 	- Contains verbose details for accessed files and program execution such as executable name, filepath, Explorer search terms, and timestamps including a duration count.
 - Activity_PackageIDs.csv